Generative Fractional Diffusion Models: Challenges in the attempt to generalize

-derived in \cite{FKPfBm}.
-The missing part is however analogous to the conditional backward Kolmogorov equation to replace $\frac{\partial p (x_{s},s|x_{t},t)}{\partial t}$ in \cref{eq:product_rule}.
-The derivation of such an equation is a challenging and to the best of our knowledge yet unsolved problem.
-For that reason, we circumvent the need for a backward equation for the conditional density of FBM by following the approach in \cite{HARMS2019} to represent the FBM in \cref{eq:forward_fBM_process} as a stochastic integral over a family of OU processes and approximate this integral in a second step as a weighted sum of OU processes.
-In this setting, we may apply It\^{o} calculus and the conditional backward Kolmogorov equation to derive the reverse time model \citep{anderson1982}.
+The missing part is however an analogous to the conditional backward Kolmogorov equation to replace $\frac{\partial p (x_{s},s|x_{t},t)}{\partial t}$ in \cref{eq:product_rule}.
+The derivation of such an equation is to the best of our knowledge yet unsolved problem and hence the limiting factor in the generalization of continuous-time score-based generative models from an underlying BM to an underlying fBM.